 Signs of a ‘dirty’ or an unengaged subscriber list:

 - Open rates consistently under 20%

 - Infrequent emails to the list (less than one per month)

 Signs of a ‘clean’ or engaged subscriber list:

 - Open rates consistently at or over 25%

 - Click rates consistently at or over 2%

-- Regular emails to list (one per week or more)
+- Regular emails to the list (one per week or more)

 The Bottom Line

-While having a disengaged email list can be frustrating, it’s not the end of the world.
-By sending a re-engagement campaign to either your entire list or specifically to subscribers who are disengaged, you can remind subscribers why they joined your list in the first place and ensure that you’re not paying for subscribers who have gone cold.
-And if you’re frequently dealing with a large number of disengaged subscribers, contact us to see how the Logical team can help you with your email marketing.
+While having an unengaged email list can be frustrating, it’s not the end of the world.
+By setting up a re-engagement workflow to either your entire list or specifically to inactive subscribers, you can remind subscribers why they joined your list in the first place — and ensure that you’re not paying for subscribers who have gone cold.
+If you’re frequently dealing with a large number of inactive or unengaged subscribers, contact us to see how the Logical team can help you with your email marketing.